All right, I’m publishing the current stable version of Bass Abyss before I get started with new stuff.

 var mc:MovieClip = Game.mcRoot.attachMovie("TabMenuView", "PauseMenu", RootZorder.PAUSE_DIALOG_LAYER); var vc:PauseMenuController = new PauseMenuController(mc); var items:Array = [new ControlsViewController(), new SoundViewController(), new GraphicsViewController(), new AdvancedViewController()]; vc.viewControllers = items; vc.bottomNavLinkId = "PauseBottomNavigationView"; vc.showMinimizeButton = true; vc.viewDidAppear();

-If you’re acquainted with IOS development, you’ll notice the syntax somewhat familiar.
-Actually it is, because I based it in their UIKit Framework UITabViewController.
+If you’re acquainted with iOS development, you’ll notice the syntax somewhat familiar.
+This is because I based it in their UIKit Framework UITabViewController.
 I use to check a lot of frameworks, Windows, Android, IOS, and I like to implement the ideas I like the most.
 There are even traces of Midp coding style in my code.

-And since I was in a roll I decided to clean the same way the main menu.
-Take a look at this monster:
+And since I was on a roll I decided to clean the Main Menu the same way.

 Before, if could did: